 Introduction to Marriage and Family Therapy.
-3 hours
+3 hours Prerequisite: Admission to MAC program.

 This course is designed to familiarize the student with general systems theory and a broad range of established family systems models that have shaped the practice of couple and family therapy.
 Students learn to apply systems theory to family development and process.
 Theory and technique will be reviewed to assist the development of process skills necessary for addressing the multiple dynamics associated with counseling couples and families.
 Students explore their own family development by preparing a three-generational genogram.